mvccore/example-helloworld/README.md

 [**MvcCore**](https://github.com/mvccore/mvccore) very basic application example.

 This example is not a single file project application.
-If you want to see how to build a single file application
+If you want to see how to build a single file application with this example,
-with this example, follow steps on portable hello world project here: [`mvccore/example-helloworld-portable`](https://github.com/mvccore/example-helloworld-portable)
+run this example first to see how it works and then follow steps on portable hello world project here: [`mvccore/example-helloworld-portable`](https://github.com/mvccore/example-helloworld-portable)

 ## Instalation
 ```shell